Undisclosed-alt/Storycraft/README.md

 To install dependencies run `pnpm install`.

-The Supabase schema is located in `supabase/schema.sql`.
+Supabase migrations are located in `supabase/migrations`.